KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 This is an exercise to get people familiar with common bioinformatics command line activities on a High Performance Computing (HPC) cluster.

 These activities include:
-- 🗺️navigating the command line
+- 🗺️Navigating the command line
-- 📝creating and editing simple scripts
+- 📝Creating and editing simple scripts
-- ☑️executing array jobs (using the LSF job scheduler) on Minerva, Mount Sinai's HPC.
+- ☑️Executing array jobs (using the LSF job scheduler) on Minerva, Mount Sinai's HPC.

-By the end of this exercise, we will be prepared to run [fastp](https://github.com/OpenGene/fastp), a "tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data," on four .fastq files.
+By the end of this exercise, you will be able to run [fastp](https://github.com/OpenGene/fastp), a "tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data," on four RNA-seq .fastq files.

-**fastp citation**
+**fastp citation:**
 >Shifu Chen.
 2023.
 Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107.
 [DOI](https://doi.org/10.1002/imt2.107)

 ## Step 1